overshiki/sparseTensorUtils/README.md

 ## sparse tensor utils based on pytorch tensor and sparse.Tensor.
 Currently does not guaranteed to support graph backward, so that should only be used for gpu boosted inference.

+### dependencies:
+        torch
+        cupy
+        pynvrtc

 Here we provide a basic sparse tensor wrapper:
 ```python
 In [1]: from sparseTensorUtils.sparse.tensor import sparseTensor
 ```
+The basic functions for the wrapper is written with pytorch built-in function and some extra cupy-cuda kernel, so that fully support gpus.

-it can be constructed with 1d tensor indices_x, 1d tensor indices_y, 1d tensor values and shape tuple:
+The object can be constructed with 1d tensor indices_x, 1d tensor indices_y, 1d tensor values and shape tuple:
 ```python
 In [2]: import torch
 In [3]: data = torch.randn(100,100).cuda(0)